apostolos-geyer/stack/tools/settings/docs/commands.md

 ### env:config

-Configure environment variables in the cfg.env Zod schema with interactive UI.
+Configure environment variables in the platform Zod schema with interactive UI.

 #### Usage